Tiramisu-Compiler/tiramisu/README.md

     - To use the distributed backend, set `USE_MPI` to `true`.
 If the MPI library is not found automatically, set the following variables: MPI_INCLUDE_DIR, MPI_LIB_DIR, and MPI_LIB_FLAGS.
     - Set MKL_PREFIX to run the BLAS benchmarks.

-4) Build the main tiramisu library
+4) Build the main Tiramisu library

         mkdir build
         cd build